 Let's look at one patient who is similar to many I've seen in the clinic:

 Fred is a 58-year-old sales manager with high cholesterol and high blood pressure.
+He has never had a prior heart attack or stroke, but he smokes a pack of cigarettes daily.
 While 15 pounds overweight, he eats a healthy, mostly plant-based diet and walks a half an hour during his lunch breaks at work.
 Fred takes atorvastatin for his cholesterol and lisinopril for hypertension.
-He schedules a doctor’s appointment after a friend tells him he should consider taking low-dose aspirin.
+A friend tells him he should consider taking low-dose aspirin.

 In men, aspirin mostly prevents heart attacks, while in women aspirin prevents strokes.
 For both men and women, aspirin prevents several cancers, especially colon and rectal cancer.
 People at greater risk of having heart attacks or strokes will benefit the most from aspirin.
 Some factors that magnify risk include older age, being male, smoking, diabetes, high cholesterol, and high blood pressure.

 The same process that makes aspirin beneficial can lead to problems.